TomokiMiyauci/memo/README.md

 This project provides ponyfill and polyfill.

-Polyfill has a side effect, so its endpoints are separated.
+Polyfill has a side effect, so its endpoints are isolated.

 The entrypoint of each are as follows: